netdata/netdata/.github/PULL_REQUEST_TEMPLATE.md

 ##### Test Plan

 <!---
-Please be detailed enough that your reviewer can understand which test-cases you have covered, and recreate them if necessary.
+Provide enough detail so that your reviewer can understand which test-cases you have covered, and recreate them if necessary.
 If sufficient tests are covered by our CI then state which tests cover the change.
 -->

 ##### Additional Information